control the kind of output

 | Do not make a position independent executable (PIE).
 This is the default, when targeting 10.6 and earlier.

 By default the linker creates an unreadable segment starting at address zero named __PAGEZERO.
 Its existence

 32-bit architectures the page zero size is 4KB.
-On 64-bit architectures, the default size is 4GB.
-The ppc64
+On 64-bit architectures, 4GB.

-the maximum stack size for the main thread in a program.
-Without this option a program has a 8MB
+the maximum stack size, in hex, for the main thread in a program.
+Default: 8MB.

-Marks executable so that all stacks in the task will be given stack execution privilege.
-This includes pthread stacks.
+Marks executable so that all stacks in the task will be given stack execution privilege, including pthread stacks.

 the executable that will be loading the bundle output file being linked. |